Javier Olivan Sells 413 Shares of Meta Platforms, Inc. (NASDAQ:META) Stock

 Meta Platforms Announces Dividend

-The business also recently disclosed a quarterly dividend, which was paid on Friday, December 27th.
+The business also recently announced a quarterly dividend, which was paid on Friday, December 27th.
 Shareholders of record on Monday, December 16th were issued a dividend of $0.50 per share.
+This represents a $2.00 annualized dividend and a yield of 0.33%.
 The ex-dividend date of this dividend was Monday, December 16th.
-This represents a $2.00 annualized dividend and a yield of 0.33%.
 Meta Platforms’s payout ratio is presently 9.42%.

-Several research analysts recently commented on the company.
-Scotiabank cut their price target on Meta Platforms from $585.00 to $583.00 and set a “sector perform” rating on the stock in a research note on Thursday, October 31st.
-JPMorgan Chase & Co. upped their target price on Meta Platforms from $660.00 to $725.00 and gave the company an “overweight” rating in a research report on Wednesday, December 18th.
-Monness Crespi & Hardt raised their price target on shares of Meta Platforms from $620.00 to $660.00 and gave the stock a “buy” rating in a research report on Thursday, October 31st.
-Pivotal Research increased their price objective on shares of Meta Platforms from $780.00 to $800.00 and gave the company a “buy” rating in a research note on Thursday, October 31st.
-Finally, Guggenheim boosted their target price on shares of Meta Platforms from $600.00 to $665.00 and gave the stock a “buy” rating in a research report on Monday, October 7th.
-Two analysts have rated the stock with a sell rating, four have given a hold rating, thirty-five have given a buy rating and two have issued a strong buy rating to the stock.
-According to MarketBeat, the company currently has a consensus rating of “Moderate Buy” and a consensus target price of $642.88.
+META has been the topic of several research reports.
+The Goldman Sachs Group upped their price objective on shares of Meta Platforms from $555.00 to $636.00 and gave the company a “buy” rating in a report on Monday, October 14th.
+Rosenblatt Securities reissued a “buy” rating and issued a $811.00 price target on shares of Meta Platforms in a report on Thursday, October 31st.
+Monness Crespi & Hardt boosted their price objective on Meta Platforms from $620.00 to $660.00 and gave the stock a “buy” rating in a report on Thursday, October 31st.
+JPMorgan Chase & Co. increased their target price on Meta Platforms from $660.00 to $725.00 and gave the stock an “overweight” rating in a research note on Wednesday, December 18th.
+Finally, Mizuho lifted their price target on Meta Platforms from $650.00 to $675.00 and gave the stock an “outperform” rating in a report on Thursday, October 31st.
+Two investment analysts have rated the stock with a sell rating, four have assigned a hold rating, thirty-five have given a buy rating and two have issued a strong buy rating to the company.
+According to MarketBeat, the stock presently has an average rating of “Moderate Buy” and an average price target of $645.80.

 Meta Platforms, Inc engages in the development of products that enable people to connect and share with friends and family through mobile devices, personal computers, virtual reality headsets, and wearables worldwide.
 It operates in two segments, Family of Apps and Reality Labs.
 The Family of Apps segment offers Facebook, which enables people to share, discuss, discover, and connect with interests; Instagram, a community for sharing photos, videos, and private messages, as well as feed, stories, reels, video, live, and shops; Messenger, a messaging application for people to connect with friends, family, communities, and businesses across platforms and devices through text, audio, and video calls; and WhatsApp, a messaging application that is used by people and businesses to communicate and transact privately.